 Cortona

-Books about life in Italy by Frances Mayes
+Books about life in Tuscany by Frances Mayes

 This is the memoir of her buying, renovating and living in an abandoned farm house, Casa Bramasole, in Tuscany near Cortona that made Frances Mayes famous and rich enough to move there semi-permanently.
 If you can stand the style (continuous present tense, gushing) you'll learn a lot about living in rural Italy and a lot about Frances Mayes.
 I enjoyed the book - it's a lot of fun.